This post is about how to build a growth-focused SaaS SEO strategy.

 This can be especially effective for niche industries and businesses.

-For example, HubSpot’s content marketing strategy is extremely top heavy—they invest a lot in creating content that attracts marketers and salespeople.
-Not every article that they publish will map directly to a pain point that HubSpot’s software solves.
+For example, HubSpot’s content marketing strategy is extremely top-heavy.
+They invest a lot in creating content that attracts marketers and salespeople, and not every article they publish maps directly to a pain point that HubSpot’s software addresses.

-Pre-funnel keywords can be anything that are relevant to your buyer persona, even if they’re removed from your product itself.
-In HubSpot’s case, it’s everything from “how to set your marketing goals” to “how to hire a head of marketing.”
+Pre-funnel keywords can include any that are relevant to your buyer persona, even if they’re removed from your product itself.
+In HubSpot’s case, it’s everything from “how to set your marketing goals” to “how to hire a Head of Marketing”.

-For them, content marketing is both an acquisition strategy and part of their brand awareness and demand generation efforts.
-Not every article needs to lead to direct product signups.
+For HubSpot, content marketing is both an acquisition strategy and part of their brand awareness and demand generation efforts.
+Not every article needs to lead to immediate product signups.

-In advertising terms, you might think about this as serving a similar strategic function as a brand campaign.
+In advertising terms, you might think of this as serving a similar function as a brand campaign.